kriss-chorus/nx-sandbox/packages/github-dashboard/README.md

 - **ThemeFactory**: MUI theme factory with tier-based themes (neutral, basic, premium)
 - **ActivityConfigs**: Configurable activity tracking (PRs created, reviewed, merged)

+### Improvements for Production

+Looking for how this would work in a real app?
+See:

+- Client Experiences Guide → Production notes: ../../docs/02-demo-client-experiences.md#production-notes

 ## Testing

 ### E2E Tests